batistagroup/qflux/docs/qflux/Variational_Methods/Vectorized_Adaptive.md

 ## Unrestricted Adaptive Variational Quantum Dynamics (UAVQD)

 This section demonstrates the **UAVQD** method using the **vectorized amplitude damping** model.
-The example illustrates how to set up the simulation, run it with adaptive variational updates, and compare the results against numerically exact QuTiP benchmarks.
+The example illustrates how to set up the simulation, run it with adaptive variational updates, and compare the results against numerically exact `QuTiP` benchmarks.

 ---

-We first import the required QMAD module from the QFlux package and other required standard Python libraries.
+We first import the required QMAD module from the `qflux` package and other required standard Python libraries.

 ```python
 import numpy as np